karacaismail/Etsy-2-Woo/README.md

 # Etsy-2-Woo
-Etsy product to WooCommerce product Chrome Extension
+Copy Etsy Product to WooCommerce via Chrome Extension

-### Etsy to WooCommerce Chrome Extension – Technical Documentation
+### Etsy Product to WooCommerce Transfer Chrome Extension – Technical Documentation

 This document details the technical structure, file organisation, and function of a Chrome extension that transfers product data from Etsy to WooCommerce.
 The extension scrapes product information from Etsy and submits it to WooCommerce, employing a modular and reusable function structure.
 The documentation aims to clarify the code's operation from a developer’s perspective.